Mirio/Challenge-kt/docs/quick-guide.md

 Jump on the `terraform` directory.

 * Edit `variables.tf` and insert your IP in the variable `allowed_ip`
+* Edit `backend.tf` and insert your s3 bucket for the terraform state
 * Do a `terraform init && terraform apply -auto-approve`

 ## Ansible Steps